sharifinjf/Trajectory-Prediction-MLP/README.md

 ## Overview
 This project focuses on trajectory prediction using various models.
 It leverages the KITTI dataset for training and evaluation and provides tools for visualizing the predicted trajectories.

-The codes are based on codes of the trajecotroy prediction shared by https://github.com/fedebecat and is modified to address our desired goals.
+The codes are based on codes of the trajectory prediction shared by https://github.com/fedebecat and is modified to address our desired goals.

 # Setup
 ## Create a Virtual Environment